xArm-Developer/xArm-CPLUS-SDK/ReadMe.md

 - Protect the arm before unlocking the motor.

 ## Update Summary
+- > ### 1.18.0
+  - Strengthen the code, fix some hidden bugs, and eliminate security risks.

 - > ### 1.17.0/1.17.1
   - Change some API names